plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     dotnet new console -n myAgentConsoleApp
     ```

-    Test the app by running it.
+    Before move forward, test the app by running it.

     ![Hello World](./assets/HelloWorld.png)

-2. Installing the SDK
+2. TASK: Installing the SDK
     Semantic Kernel has several NuGet packages available.

     You can install it using the following command in your console app directory: